 - Bird Viewing Area with information books.
-There are hides in the reserve.
+There are also hides in the Reserve.

 - The Cabin for talks, presentations and as an extra classroom or lunch area.
 The counter here sells drinks and snacks.

-- NEW FOR SPRING 2019: A newly developed, safe and secure, “Minibeast City” is sited within Willett Sensory Garden for exploring wildlife and a newly built education shelter allows for study in inclement weather.
+- Since Spring 2019 a newly developed, safe and secure, “Minibeast City” has been sited within the Willett Sensory Garden for exploring wildlife and a newly built education shelter allows for study in inclement weather.